etcyl/MLP/README.txt

 iterations.

 I train the network using three layers: one input layer, one "hidden" layer, and the output layer.
-The input and hidden layer both contain two neurons, while the output layer contains a single neuron, which learns the given function.
+The input and hidden layer both contain two neurons while the output layer contains a single neuron.